mp3il/bluesnap-ios/README.md

 Parameters:
 - throws `BSApiErrors`

-#### showCurrencyList
+##### showCurrencyList
-This function navigates to the currency list, allowing the user to change the current currency selection.
+If you're using the Standard Checkout Flow, you can use this function to take advantage of our currency selection screen, allowing the user to select a new currency to pay in.
+To see an example of calling this function, see ViewController.swift of the demo app.

 Signature:

     open class func showCurrencyList(